nanc-in-a-can/canon-generator/readme.md

 MakePbind :: (CanonVoice, Index) -> Pbind
 ```

-`MakePbind` is a very important type, that is used for playing back the canon.
-An example can be seen with [~instrument](#~instrument)
+`MakePbind` is a very important type that is used for playing back the canon.
+An example can be seen in [~instrument](#~instrument).

 One could read this signature as: `MakePbind` is the type of a function (denoted by the `->`) that takes two arguments, a `CanonVoice` and an `Index` which is an `Int`, and **returns** a `Pbind`.
-This function literally transforms the data held in each canon voice into a `Pbind` ready for playback.
+This function literally transforms the data held in a canon voice into a `Pbind` ready for playback.
 The function may be implemented in several ways depending on the user's needs.
 In the file `~instrument.scd` you may find a somewhat complex implementation of it.

 ### Creating your own custom Pbinds to play a canon.

-Let's make a simple example:
+Let's make a simple example of a function of type `MakePbind`:

 ```supercollider
 //We use the melody of a previous example var melody = ~melodyMaker.pyramidalMelody;